semihmertdev/memory-card/README.md

 6. Aim for the highest score possible!
 7. The game also ends when time runs out, depending on the selected difficulty.
 8. When the game ends, a modal will appear showing your final score and the best score, with an option to restart the game.
+9. If you manage to click all cards without repetition, a winning modal will appear with a different sound effect.

 Enjoy and have fun testing your memory with Pokemon!